NLAFET/block_cimmino/doc/source/usage_cpp.rst

 Instantiating the solver
 ------------------------
-To use the solver, the user has to instantiate the class `abcd`.
-In the case of C, the user creates a structure object using the function
-#new_solver().
-During the construction of the instance, the control
-parameters are initialized to their default value, see :ref:`the controls description <section_controls>` for the list of the control parameters and their default value.
+To use the solver, the user has to instantiate the class ``abcd`` for C++.
+In the case of C, the user creates a structure object using the function ``new_solver()``.
+During the construction of the instance, the control parameters are initialized to their default value, see :ref:`the controls description <section_controls>` for the list of the control parameters and their default value.

 For C++: